lucachr/gopics/README.md

 classics wiki or WebSocket chat examples but still small enough to be useful for learning purpose.

-This is the first version of the app, it features only login, forms validation, and images upload capabilities.
+This is the first version of the app, it supports only login, forms validation, and images upload capabilities.
 Real time stuff with WebSocket coming soon!

 Installation